mshahzebraza/officeworks/BUGFIXES.md

 ## CANNOT GO TO DETAIL PAGE OF LAST 2 POs

+solved: was caused because items in POs were not being read if they were empty...And last two were empty

 ## Summary should have a uniform styling all over

-## Define separate styling for FormikControls in the Formik Folder

 ## Why do items go back to the same index in the list when they are updated and reverted back (even after id change)?
 What decides the order of items?